 So, millennials are great targets for your gym brand.
 And nearly half of them will contact you through Instagram.
 Consequently, it makes perfect sense to start thinking about your Instagram strategy today.
 But what do you post?
 How do you make your brand outshine the competition there?
 We have all the answers.
 In this blog, we’ll give you a few quick ideas on creating fitness posts your Instagram followers will love.

-- Fitness Posts for Instagram
+- 7 High-Impact Ideas for Fitness Posts for Instagram

 - A Few Additional Tips to Recondition Your Instagram Grid